dilsson17/SOC-Home-Lab/2-Attack-Detections/T1003.001-LSASS-Dump/README.md

 ```

 ## Why Suspicious
-- The command line showed LSASS dump activity
+- PowerShell used rundll32.exe with comsvcs.dll MiniDump, which is related to credential dumping
-- Tools related to dumping were observed
+- The command line showed activity targeting LSASS
-- PowerShell was used to execute suspicious commands
+- IntegrityLevel was High, which means the process ran with elevated privileges

 ## Screenshots